pniedzwiedzinski/plugin-informatyka/README.md

 Script is running in docker container, so it is independent from operating system.
 You can run linux commands like this `docker exec informatyka echo o`.
 This script recognize new files because it actually uses Git.
-That means you can check new files with `informatyka git --git-dir="/app/git" status`.
+That means you can check new files with `docker exec informatyka git --git-dir="/app/git" status`.
 `git-dir` option is used to move git files to another directory, that's why it's important not to delete the third path.